 M. Ibrahim Helmi Abdel Rahman, Executive Director of the United Nations Industrial Development Organisation (UNIDO),?

-M. Ibrahim Helmi Abdel Rahman, Executive Director of the United Nations Industrial Development Organisation (UNIDO), during a four-day visit to Senegal drew up a technical assistance programme which will establish new light and medium industries, including food processing plants, in that country.
+Background: M. Ibrahim Helmi Abdel Rahman, Executive Director of the United Nations Industrial Development Organisation (UNIDO), during a four-day visit to Senegal drew up a technical assistance programme which will establish new light and medium industries, including food processing plants, in that country.